weberBen/Work-time-allocation-generator/Readme.md

 ![output example](./assets/output_illustration.png)

 > The final weeks' working hours may be lower than the specified minimum weekly hours due to holidays that reduce the total workable hours.
-In many countries, there is a legal maximum number of working hours per day, which prevents compensating for the holiday hours within the same week.
-You can find the legal constraints for France [here](https://www.economie.gouv.fr/entreprises/heures-supplementaires-salaries-prive).
+> In many countries, there is a legal maximum number of working hours per day, which prevents compensating for the holiday hours within the same week.
+> You can find the legal constraints for France [here](https://www.economie.gouv.fr/entreprises/heures-supplementaires-salaries-prive).

+See all the options to match your legal constraints like matching a maximum average week hours over multiple consecutive weeks, or a maximum number of overtime hour in the whole year.

 ## Usage